roboticaml/roboticaml.github.io/posts/what-is-datarobot.md

 # What is DataRobot?

-DataRobot is a machine learning platform for automating, assuring, and accelerating predictive analytics, helping data scientists and analysts build and deploy accurate predictive models in a fraction of the time required by other solutions and is at the heart of most Robotica integrations.
+DataRobot is a machine learning platform for automating, assuring, and accelerating predictive analytics, helping data scientists and analysts build and deploy accurate predictive models in a fraction of the time required by other solutions and is at the heart of most Robotica Machine Learning integrations.

 For seasoned data scientists, DataRobot provides a growing library of the latest algorithms and pre-built prototypes for feature extraction and data preparation.
 It also provides automated ensembling, allowing them to easily select and combine multiple algorithms to rapidly produce more accurate predictive models.